codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 max-width="70%"
 %}

 Once completed, the application's statuses are updated.
+The Last Sync Result is `out-of-sync` as the sync is not to the most recent Git revision.

   {% include
 image.html